MattDunks94/flash-empire-apparel/README.md

 - I followed the [Code Institutes](https://codeinstitute.net/) walkthrough project 'Boutique Ado'.
 This project was a big help, especially with the stripe payment backend code.
 - The colour filter code was from [Youtube](https://www.youtube.com/watch?v=exN6RdC_xbE).
 - I occasionally referenced to [StackOverFlow](https://stackoverflow.com/) to overcome any issues.
+- I also referred to [Slack](https://slack.com/intl/en-gb/) for any troubleshooting I came upon and quick fixes.

 ### Media:
 - The logo and branding are from [smashinglogo](https://smashinglogo.com/en/).